tebe372/MCW-Media-AI/WDS/Whiteboard design session trainer guide - Media AI.md

 4. The ability to easily search through the content is needed so the service can be an easy to use lookup reference

-5. The system needs to have an Administration Portal where new and updated content can be maintained by their internal staff
+5. The system needs to have an administration portal where new and updated content can be maintained by their internal staff

-6. Use Serverless compute where possible to minimize overall maintenance and overhead cost
+6. Use serverless compute where possible to minimize overall maintenance and overhead cost

 ### Customer objections